-PHOENIX – The Arizona Chamber of Commerce is joining Philip Morris International in a partnership called United to Safeguard America from Illegal Trade, which aims to stop illicit trade through public-private partnerships and policy changes.
+PHOENIX – The Arizona Chamber of Commerce is joining Philip Morris International in a partnership called United to Safeguard America from Illegal Trade, which aims to stop illicit trade through public-private partnerships.

 WASHINGTON - Arizona is on pace to reach 20,000 COVID-19 deaths this week, according to state data, as the disease that seemed to be waning just months ago has come roaring back with a new variant and new battles on safety protocols.

 LOS ANGELES – As the NFL welcomes fans, differing COVID-19 policies have some confused.
 Fan groups are back in action this season and plan on traveling, regardless of the pandemic.

 PHOENIX - The Suns’ naming rights agreement with Footprint is the most recent of several deals between sports franchises and sustainability-focused companies.
 It provides a unique opportunity to encourage environmentally friendly behavior among fans.

 TEMPE – Two memorials displayed at the Arizona Heritage Center honor the 511,000 COVID-19 deaths across the nation.

 PHOENIX – Realistic imitation firearms are useful for training and profitable for gun manufacturers.
 But since 2015, 212 deadly police shootings nationwide have had victims holding fake weapons.

 LOS ANGELES – Cannabis farms struggle to survive California wildfires without insurance

 Blue wave in the Grand Canyon State: Biden, Kelly projected winners as Arizona takes center stage in 2020